District 30 Handbook

 If a child in the second or sixth grade fails to present proof by May 15, the school may hold the child's report card until the child presents proof: (1) of a completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.
 The Superintendent or designee shall ensure that parents/guardians are notified of this dental examination requirement at least 60 days before May 15 of each school year.

 In accordance with rules adopted by the IDPH, a student will be exempted from this policy's requirements for:

 - Religious reasons, if the student's parents/guardians present the IDPH's Certificate of Religious Exemption form to the Superintendent or designee.
 When a Certificate of Religious Exemption form is presented, the Superintendent or designee shall immediately inform the parents/guardians of exclusion procedures pursuant to Board Policy 720.20, Students with Chronic Communicable Diseases and State rules, if there is an outbreak of one or more diseases from which the student is not protected.

-- Medical grounds, if a physician provides written verification.
+- Medical grounds, if a physician, advanced registered practice nurse, or physician assistant provides written verification.